OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/lambda-to-append-index.md

 }
 ```

-## Configuring the Lambda Function for the CloudFront Distribution
+## Configuring the Lambda Function for a CloudFront Distribution

-The main CloudFront configuration settings allows setting the ***Default Root Object*** to `index.html`.
+The main CloudFront configuration settings allow setting the ***Default Root Object*** to `index.html`.
 However, this setting does not apply to other folders.
 This is different from an S3 bucket that is configured as a public static website.
 If the CloudFront distribution ***Origin Domain Name*** setting points to an S3 public static website then this is not an issue.
 However, if the CloudFront distribution uses an S3 bucket directly,
 for example to create an authenticated private website,
-many URLs will not work as expected because `index.html` is not the global default file when URLs ending in `/` are requested,
+many URLs will not work as expected because `index.html` is not the global default file when URLs ending in `/`
+or the URL may be a folder without trailing `/`,
 and errors like the following will be shown.

 ```